 Next Generation Ethernet Network Interface Software

-The new firmware version 11.2 optimizes and improves the way your application software interacts with and accesses an Automotive Ethernet system.
+The new driver version 11.2 optimizes and improves the way your application software interacts with and accesses an Automotive Ethernet system.
 This has a positive effect on the use of the Vector tools and is available in the latest versions of the Vector tools CANoe and CANape.

-Through a freely configurable connection of the available Automotive Ethernet ports using different segmentation types (switch, link), you create suitable analysis, test or simulation configurations.
+Through a freely configurable connection of the available Automotive Ethernet ports using different segmentation types (switch, link), you can create suitable analysis, test or simulation configurations.

 Additional Test and Recording Components Can Be Integrated Easily